 The multi-faith chaplaincy represents a range of different faiths.
 They can also provide a list of advisors who belong to a range of faith traditions.
 Faith advisors can provide you with information about local resources, meetings and prayer groups for your particular faith tradition.

-A multi-faith prayer room is located in RHB room 206.
+A multi-faith prayer room is located in the Richard Hoggart Building room 2.106.